 Three Days in Mt.
 Athos ⛰️

-Athos is a skinny finger of land that protrudes 20 kilometers into the Ionian Sea.
-A spine of mountains runs the length of the peninsula and terminates in the holy mountain itself, Mt Athos.
-The rugged, densely forested landscape is surrounded by the choppy waters of the Ionian Sea.
+Athos is a skinny finger of land that sticks about 20 kilometers out into the Ionian Sea.
+A spine of mountains runs the length of this peninsula and ends with the holy mountain, Mt Athos.
+This rugged, densely forested landscape is surrounded by the choppy waters of the Ionian Sea.
 Clinging to the sides of cliffs and nestled in hidden valleys are many important Christian religious sites.
 A tangled network of footpaths connect monasteries, shrines, and orchards of fruit-bearing trees where monks grow olives, cherries, apricots, and other foods required for a simple monastic life.
-These footpaths, often poorly mapped, are traversed by pilgrims, monks, and wild animals.
-Things have changed little since the time of the Byzantine Empire.
+These footpaths, often poorly mapped, are traversed by pilgrims, monks, and wild animals that have been wiped out in most of Europe.
+In Athos, things have changed little since the time of the Byzantine Empire.

 »